 Plants.

-It is well known that plants sleep at night; but their hours of sleeping are a matter of habit, and may be disturbed artificially, just as a cock may be woke up and crow at untimely hours by the light of a lantern.
-De Candolle subjected a sensitive plant to an exceedingly trying course of discipline, by completely changing its hours; exposing it to a bright light all night, so as to prevent sleep, and putting it in a dark room during the day.
-The plant appeared to be much pazzled and dis-turbed at first; it opened and closed its leaves irregularly, sometimes nodding in spite of the artificial sun that shed its beams at midnight, and sometimes waking up from force of habit, to find the chamber dark in spite of the time of day.
+It is well known that plants sleep at night; but their hours of sleeping are a matter of habit, and may be disturbed artificially, just as a cock may be woke up and crow at untimely hours by the ight of a lantern.
+De Candolle subjected a sensitive plant to an exceedingly trying course of discipline, by completely changing its hours; ex-posing it to a bright light all night, so as to prevent sleep, and putting it in a dark room during the day.
+The plant appeared to be much puzzled and dis-turbed at first; it opened and closed its leaves irregularly, sometimes nodding in spite of the artificial sun that shed its beams at midnight, and sometimes waking up from force of habit, to find the chamber dark in spite of the time of day.
 Such are the trammels of use and wont.
-But, after an obvious struggle the plant a built of to the change, labor he parior and tarned day into night apparent ill effects.
+But, after an obvious struggle the plant submitted to the change, and sarned day into night apparent ill effects.
 The President and the Horse Dealer.

 Among the enterprising citizens who contributed to the St. Louis State fair was Mr. Dillon, who is a dealer in Norman horses.
 Mr. Dillon has recently imported a number of these animals from Europe, and had a "six-in-hand" attached to a ponderous vehicle on the fair grounds.
-Driving around the course, the horse fancier met old Sam Buckmaster, of Illinois, and in-duced him to accept a seat in the cara-They drove several times around van. the track, and were the observed of all observers, but finally Mr. Buckmaster, seeing two gentlemen approaching, said: "There comes the President; I see.
+Driving around the course, the horse fancier met old Sam Buckmaster, of Illinois, and in-duced him to accept a seat in the caravan.
+They drove several times around the track, and were the observed of all observers, but finally Mr. Buckmaster, seeing two gentlemen approaching, said: "There comes the President; I said: "There comes the President; I must get out and meet him."
+The President!" exclaimed Dillon; that is just the man I want to see.
 I wanted to get hold of a man that is a good judge of horseflesh.
 Which is the President?"
 "The gentleman in dark clothes carrying the umbrella," replied Sam.
-"Hallo!" cried Dillon to the stranger; "come here; I want to see some acquaintance of other times.
+"Hallo!" cried Dillon to the stranger; "come here; I want to see you."
+The gentleman with the umbrella ap- The gentleman with the umbrella approached smilingly and shook Dillon by the hand, supposing that he was some acquaintance of other times. some acquaintance of other times.